7th Annual Renewable Ocean Energy Symposium

 Session IV: Electrical Interface and Power Transmission

-8:30 AM High Efficiency and High Reliability Direct Current Circuit Protection and Underwater Interconnection Device for Marine Hydrokinetic Energy Harvesting – Iqbal Hussain and Landon Mackey
+8:30 AM Advanced Techniques for Protection Systems in Off-Shore Energy Harvesting – Iqbal Hussain* and Landon Mackey

 Session IV: Mooring and Anchoring

-10:00 AM Bio-mediated Soil for Mitigation of Scour at Foundation Supporting Marine Hydrokinetics Devices- Brina Montoya and M. Gabr
+10:00 AM Bio-mediated Soil for Mitigation of Scour at Foundation Supporting Marine Hydrokinetics Devices- Shanin Safavi Zadeh*, Brina Montoya and M. Gabr

 10:30 AM Micropiles for Anchoring Marine Hydrokinetics off the North Carolina Coast – M. Gabr*, Roy Borden, and Mohammad PourGhaz*